What Are Mycotoxins?

 Key takeaway:

-Recognising that mould illness is driven by mycotoxins changes how we approach both treatment and remediation.
-Simply removing visible mould isn’t enough—you must also address the mycotoxins left behind.
+Recognising that mould illness is driven by mycotoxins changes how we approach both mould illness protocols and remediation.

 Unfortunately, many mould cleaning services focus only on killing spores but ignore the residual toxins coating your home and possessions.
-These toxins may remain even after mould is dead.
+These toxins remain even after mould is dead.
+Look for a remediator that offers ozone treatment, as this will not only kill mould spores but should also destroy mycotoxins.
+Ozone treatment must be carried out by a professional – the space must be fully vacated during treatment as ozone is exremely harmful to breathe.

 Here are a few tips:

-• If you have to enter a mouldy space, wear a full PPE suit and use the best quality mask you can find – ask your remediator where to source one in your area.
+- If you have to enter a mouldy space, wear a full PPE suit and use the best quality mask you can find – ask your remediator where to source one in your area.
 You need a mask that filters out as many 0.1 micron particles as possible.

-• If you haven’t used ozone, you will need to clean your possessions.
+- If you haven’t used ozone, you will need to clean your possessions.
 Antimicrobial products are unnecessary, simply wiping your possessions is good enough in many cases, but the cloth must be thrown away afterwards, so I suggest a low tox, biodegradable brand of wipes like Water Wipes, so you don’t keep reusing the same cloth.

-• Wet mop and thoroughly dry floors.
+- Wet mop and thoroughly dry floors.

-• Curtains and clothes can be washed with borax (½ cup of borax in the washing machine before putting your clothes in) or potentially treated with ozone (depending on the fabric and length of exposure).
+- Curtains and clothes can be washed with borax (½ cup of borax in the washing machine before putting your clothes in) or potentially treated with ozone (depending on the fabric and length of exposure).

-• Carpets, duvets, cushions, pillows, soft furnishings, and soft toys are best disposed of.
+- Carpets, duvets, cushions, pillows, soft furnishings, and soft toys are best disposed of.
 Get the carpet done by a professional to avoid getting re-exposed.

-• Get dust mite covers for your mattresses and never open them again.
+- Get dust mite covers for your mattresses and never open them again.

-• Place anything for disposal into heavy duty bin bans, seal, and immediately remove from the house.
+- Place anything for disposal into heavy duty bin bans, seal, and immediately remove from the house.

-• If you are short of time to clean your possessions, consider renting a storage space for a few months while you slowly work through it.
+- If you are short of time to clean your possessions, consider renting a storage space for a few months while you slowly work through it.
 When packing up your possessions, place them into good quality plastic containers with well fitting lids.
 Ensure that you are taking measures in the storage space to avoid damp and mould (eg silica).
 When you bring your possessions back home, clean them before bringing them into the house.

 Taking the Next Step